lcsystems/kvtransaction/README.md

         - Not all parameters are implemented/working at the moment (see comments in code)

+        - Add checksumming too to prevent events from contributing multiple times

 ## Installation

 - Installation on Search Heads as usual